US official says Solomon Islands leader 'missed opportunity'

 China’s growing influence in the Pacific has led the United States to commit to reopening an embassy in Honiara that it closed in 1993.
 Washington has also committed to opening embassies in Tonga and Kiribati, a Micronesian state that, like the Solomons, recently switched its allegiance from Taiwan to Beijing.

-The Solomons ceremony that Sherman and Kennedy attended was briefly interrupted when an assailant armed with a pair of scissors attacked a Japanese sailor.
+A Solomons ceremony on Monday, a day after the commemoration that Sherman and Kennedy attended, was briefly interrupted when an assailant armed with a pair of scissors attacked a Japanese sailor.

 Radio New Zealand reported that the victim was part of a Japanese navy media team and was stabbed in the neck, receiving minor injuries.